Why is my heat pump blowing cold air

 HVAC

-The answer to 'why is my heat pump blowing cold air' is that there could be several common causes, such as a problem with the reversing valve, a refrigerant leak, or issues with the compressor.
-Some key symptoms to look for are the heat pump blowing cool air even when set to 'heat' mode, and the outdoor unit not running.
+The answer to 'why is my heat pump blowing cold air' is that there could be several common causes, such as a refrigerant leak, a problem with the reversing valve, or issues with the compressor or other components.
+Some key symptoms include the heat pump blowing cool or cold air instead of warm air, and the system not effectively heating your home.

 Sources